AviatrixSystems/Docs/HowTos/nat_only_outbound_traffic.rst

    .. tip::

-      To find the Private IP address of the gateway, scroll to the top and click the three lines next to **Gateway Detail**
+      To find the Private IP address of the gateway, scroll to the top and click the three lines next to **Gateway Detail**.

       |get_private_ip|